svisser/ipuz/README.md

     python -m unittest discover

-Note that all tests run the public interface (`read` and `write`) to ensure we test both the validation and whether an exception is raised properly.
+Note that all tests run the public interface (`read` and `write`) to ensure we test each validation function and whether an exception is raised properly.